 Integrated Safety and Security Engineering

-The Integrated Safety and Security Engineering (ISSE) project is an ongoing effort looking at the degree to which safety engineering and security engineering can be harmonized when using architectural modeling tools like AADL.
-The project consists of a number of tasks, which I’ll describe here as we have published results.
+The Integrated Safety and Security Engineering (ISSE) project was a three-year effort looking at the degree to which safety engineering and security engineering can be harmonized when using architectural modeling tools like AADL.
+The project consists of a number of tasks (performed by the SEI and external collaborators at Kansas State University), which I’ll describe here as we have more published results, but you can see an overview of the project in this poster.

 The AADL Error Library: An Operationalized Taxonomy of System Errors